- Prep time 3 hours

-While I may not be sweating my butt off, I am still taking advantage of summer the best way I know how: with lots of homemade ice cream, summer berries, cherries, and now, homemade Italian ice, too.
+While I may not be sweating my butt off, I am still taking advantage of the bounty of summer the best way I know how: with lots of homemade ice cream, summer berries, cherries, and now, homemade Italian ice, too.

-Some day I will make it to Italy for the summer, but until then, I can make myself some Italian ice and pretend I am walking the streets of Rome.
-The great thing about this recipe is that it's so easy: It takes just minutes to prepare, and there's no special ice cream maker required.
-Just use a blender or food processor, then let the freezer do the heavy lifting.
+Some day I will make it to Italy for the summer, but until then, I can make myself some Italian ice at home and pretend that I am walking the streets of Rome.
+The great thing about this recipe is that it's so easy.
+It takes just minutes to prepare, and there's no special ice cream maker required.
+You can just use a blender or food processor, then let the freezer do all of the heavy lifting.

-Pour the mixture into a 9- by 13-inch baking dish and place in the freezer for 30 minutes.
-After 30 minutes remove the ice from the freezer and scrape it with a fork until slushy.
-Return to the freezer for another 2 hours.
+- Pour the mixture into a 13x9-inch baking dish and freeze for 30 minutes.
+Remove the ice from the freezer and scrape with a fork until slushy.
+Continue to freeze for another 2 hours.

-After 2 hours, you can then scoop the ice into cups.
-If the ice is too hard to scoop, let it sit out for 5 minutes to soften, or add the ice to a blender and blend until slushy.
-Scoop into cups.
+- Scoop the ice into cups.
+If the ice is too hard to scoop, let it sit for 5 minutes to soften, or blend the ice in a blender until slushy, then scoop into cups.